Quantum-Many-Body/QuantumLattices.jl/docs/src/man/QuantumOperators.md

 Quantum operators form an algebra over a field, which are vector spaces with a bilinear operation (often called the "multiplication") between vectors defined.

-With the help of the structure constants of the algebra, the result of the bilinear operation between any arbitrary two vectors can be expressed by a sum of individual ones.
+With the help of the structure constants of the algebra, the result of the bilinear operation between any two vectors can be expressed as a sum of individual ones.
 Therefore, in principle, an algebra can be represented by the complete basis set of its corresponding vector space and a rank-3 tensor encapsulating its structure constants.
-It is noted that the "bilinear operation" is not restricted to the usual multiplication.
-For example, it is the commutator, which is a composition of the usual multiplication and subtraction (for any A and B, the commutator [A, B] is defined as [A, B]≝AB-BA) that serves as the bilinear operator for Lie algebras.
+Note that the "bilinear operation" is not restricted to the usual multiplication.
+For example, in Lie algebras, it is the commutator (defined as [A, B] ≝ AB - BA), which is a composition of the usual multiplication and subtraction.

-In general, there are three basic operations on quantum operators, i.e. the scalar multiplication between a scalar and a quantum operator, the usual addition and the usual multiplication between quantum operators.
-Other complicated operations can be composed from these basic ones.
+In general, there are three basic operations on quantum operators: the scalar multiplication between a scalar and a quantum operator, the usual addition, and the usual multiplication between quantum operators.
+Other more complicated operations can be composed from these basic ones.
 These basic operations are implemented in this module.

 ## OperatorIndex